BenValcour/newclassroom-takehome-project-pytest/README.md

 ###  Test assumptions

-- The "nat" property is the value used to control the  CountByCountry feature.
-The "country" property in the location object is ignored as part of testing.
+- The "nat" property is the value used to control the  countByCountry action.
+The "country" property in the "location" object is ignored as part of testing.
 - The value of the "password" property is assumed to be valid keyboard input.
-Consideration is made for non-english passwords.
+Consideration is made for testing of passwords that have non-English language alphabetic characters.
-- For CountPasswordComplexity results, it is assumed the name is the password, and the value is its complexity.
+- For countPasswordComplexity results, it is assumed the name is the password, and the value is its complexity.
 It is assumed the result set should not contain duplicate name entries.
 - The users data may be incomplete.
 That is, for a successful user response, the user object will have all properties present, but may contain properties with empty values.
 For example, Users[0]["Gender"] might be null or an empty string.
 These scenarios are considered for error cases and validating service behavior with missing/unexpected values.

  ## Implementation

 The tests are implemented using python/pytest with the requests module.
-The test data is static, located in the testdata folder, and was created using the https://randomuser.me/api site for the initial data and then modified for specific test cases.
+The test data is static, located in the test data folder, and was created using the https://randomuser.me/api site for the initial data and then modified for specific test cases.

 Why did I use python:
-- Quick and simple to implement using open source SW
+- Quick and simple to implement using open-source SW
 - Supports the functional testing only assumption
 - Easy to share with others
 - requests module support submission of valid/invalid post requests
-- pytest gives a simple and well known reporting model
+- pytest gives a simple and well-known reporting model
 - Python was one of the languages raised in the job description :-)

 bugs  - Potential defects.
 Defines any issues encountered with the service under test (SUT).
 Failing tests are marked with xfail.